Why is beekeeper registration compulsory?

-Under Part 5, Division 3, Section 77 of the Biosecurity Act 2019 (the Act), beekeeping is considered to be a ‘regulated dealing’.
-Under the Act, a person must not engage in a 'regulated dealing' unless they are registered.
+Part 5, Division 3, Section 77 of the Biosecurity Act 2019 (the Act), beekeeping is considered to be a ‘regulated dealing’, and under the Act, a person must not engage in a 'regulated dealing' unless they are registered.

-This means registration of any beekeeping activities is compulsory for ALL Tasmanian beekeepers, whether commercial or recreational.
-This requirement was formalised in the new Biosecurity Regulations 2022 which came into effect on 2 November 2022.
+This means that registration of any beekeeping activities is compulsory for ALL Tasmanian beekeepers, whether they keep bees in a commercial or recreational capacity.
+This requirement for registration was formalised in the Biosecurity Regulations 2022, which came into effect on 2 November 2022.

-The registration period is for 2 years and there is currently no cost to become registered.
+The registration period is for two (2) years and currently, there is no cost to become registered.

 Requirements of registration